 Still, it is a good idea to keep your yard or outdoor space as free of the disease bearing insects as possible.
 This can be accomplished naturally, with plants, or chemically.

-Spiders fail into the creepy crawler category.
+Spiders fall into the creepy crawler category in spades.
 The majority of the spiders we encounter on a daily basis are harmless, but anyone afraid of them can hurt themselves as they try to avoid the eight-legged creatures.
 It is said that a spider is never really more than eight feet away from you.
 Not a comforting fact for anyone with arachnophobia.

 While most are harmless, there are spiders that are very dangerous and you should avoid them.
 It's never a bad idea to shake your shoes before you put them on since some spiders like darkness.

 If you are an avid gardener, wear your gloves, long sleeves and protective shoes.
 Shake your clothes before you reenter your home.
-Your garden is one of the spiders' habitat and the bite from a black widow, a brown recluse or others native to various countries can be fatal.
+Your garden is just one of the spiders' habitats.
+If you are working near a spider's web, either destroy it or move a way from the area.
+The spider is quick and you can be unaware you have been bitten until you see the red itchy bumps and watch the the area spread.
+If you are bitten it is best to see a doctor.
+A bite may need to be treated with antibiotics before it will go away.
+A bite can leave the affected area darkened and disfigured.
+Most bites fall into the annoyance category but the bite from a black widow, a brown recluse or others that are native to various countries can be fatal.

-Unlike the toys and games, all of these real creepy crawlers are a part of our everyday lives.
-They are never going away and they are an important part of the food chain.
+All of these real creepy crawlers are a part of our everyday lives.
+As hard as we try to eradicate them, they are never going away and they shouldn't because they are an important part of the food chain.
+Avoidance is prudence.
 The good news is that bed bugs and most other types of home invaders of the insect and arachnid kind can be avoided with a few precautions and a little attention.